-- Halifax Opportunities Trust : A charitable organisation set up to fly the flag for community based regeneration and renewal in Calderdale, working to create a vibrant, multi-cultural and self sustaining community.
+- Halifax Opportunities Trust : This is a charitable organisation set up to fly the flag for community based regeneration and renewal in Calderdale.
+It works to help create a vibrant, multi-cultural and self-sustaining community.

 - Mid-Yorkshire chamber of commerce : Based at The Elsie Whiteley Innovation Centre, The Mid Yorkshire Chamber offers membership services to support and connect your business.
 From networking events, International Trade support, marketing and PR opportunities, training, free legal advice and more the Chamber provides the support your business needs.
 The Chamber of Commerce also provides an important voice for the business community, lobbying hard on the issues that really matter.

 - Visit Calderdale : Calderdale is real Yorkshire updated.
-From the birth of the Industrial Revolution to the '4th funkiest town in Europe' the old mixes with the new in splendid towns and villages surrounded by stunning scenery.
+From the birth of the Industrial Revolution to the '4th funkiest town in Europe'.
+Old mixes with new in splendid towns and villages, surrounded by stunning scenery.

-- Carbon Trust : Provides information, guidance and promotional materials on carbon emissions and energy efficiency within businesses.
+- Carbon Trust : Information, guidance and promotional materials on carbon emissions and energy efficiency for businesses.
 Financial incentives include interest free loans and enhanced capital allowances.

-- Energy saving trust : Provides advice for businesses on vehicle fleets, greener vehicles and efficient driving.
+- Energy saving trust : Advice for businesses on vehicle fleets, greener vehicles and efficient driving.

-- Green Business Network : An award winning not for profit business support organisation delivering environmental advice and projects.
+- Green Business Network : Award winning not for profit business support organisation delivering environmental advice and projects.

-- The Office Providers.com : A free service to help you find that office space or meeting place you need.
+- The Office Providers.com : A free service to help you find office space or a meeting place.
 Regulated by the Royal Institution of Chartered Surveyors (RICS).

-- WRAP : Helps businesses to reduce waste and recycle more, making better use of resources.
+- WRAP : Help for businesses to reduce waste and recycle more, making better use of resources.